CurateND is the institutional repository for the University of Notre Dame.

 Content that is deposited into CurateND is examined for various characteristics such as completeness and academic integrity.

-How can I keep a work private, but still allow collaborators outside campus to view it?
+How can I keep a work private, but still allow collaborators unaffiliated with the university to view it?

 Is there a work type for unpublished materials?